s-KaiNet/node-sp-auth/README.md

 ## API:
 ### getAuth(url, credentialOptions)
 #### return value:
-Promise, resolving into object with following properties:
+Promise resolving into object with following properties:
  - `headers` - http headers (normally contain `Authorization` header, may contain any other heraders as well)
  - `options` - any additional options you may need to include for succesful request.
 For example, in case of on premise user credentials authentication, you need to set `agent` property on corresponding http client